Faith and Works

 Paul and James are talking to two different groups of believers.
 Paul was dealing with Jewish believers who were trying to force gentile converts to keep all of the law of Moses in order to be justified.
-Paul responded to this by saying that people can’t earn salvation; rather, it comes as a free gift from God.
-However, James is dealing with new converts who have come into the church believing that since they’re justified by faith, obedience doesn’t really matter.
+Therefore, Paul responded to this by saying that people can’t earn salvation; rather, it comes as a free gift from God (Ephesians 2:8).

-Faith, then, works together with works.
+Faith, then, produces works.
 How?
 The word “perfect” in this sentence means complete.
 When used in the sentence, it means Abraham’s works by faith were made manifest, that is, they gave evidence to his faith.
 In other words, his actions proved he was justified!
-We are saved by faith alone but faith will manifest itself in good works.
+Thus, we are saved by faith alone but faith will manifest itself in good works.